Three Tips You Need to Know About Car Seat Safety

-This might sound like common sense, but reading the seat manufacturer‘s guidelines and matching it up to your car‘s guidelines is the only sure way to know if you’re fitting the seat correctly.
-And yet, most people don’t; they’ll most likely read the car seat manual but don’t cross-check it with the vehicle manual.
+This might sound like common sense, but reading the car seat manufacturer‘s user guide and matching it up to the owner’s manual for your vehicle is the only sure way to know if you’re fitting the seat correctly.
+And yet, most people don’t; they’ll most likely read the car seat user guide but don’t cross-check it with the vehicle owner’s manual.

 Do you use both the LATCH system and seat belt to fasten the car seat in place?
 No. (… and there’s your answer for Quiz Question #1).
-Most car seats are equipped to utilize one or the other, which would be outlined in the vehicle’s safety manual.
-If you tossed your manual long ago, you can find it online with a quick Google search.
-(For instance, if you have a 2015 Toyota RAV4, search “2015 toyota rav4 owner’s manual” and it will pop up.)
+Most car seats instruct you to utilize one or the other, which would be outlined in the car seat user guide and vehicle owner’s manual.
+If you tossed either of these long ago, you can find it online with a quick Google search.
+(For instance, if you have a 2015 Toyota RAV4, search “2015 Toyota RAV4 owner’s manual” and it will pop up.)
 If you are using both the LATCH and the seat belt, that generally means the car seat is not installed properly.

 2. A rear-facing seat is the best choice

-Regulations vary from state to state; some mandate rear-facing seats for babies under the age of two, and others do not specify.
-Based on the latest research, it’s clear that extended rear-facing time is best.
+Laws for car seat use vary from state to state; some mandate rear-facing seats for babies under the age of two, and others do not specify.
+Based on the latest research, it’s clear that it is recommended to use your car seat to the maximum height or weight allowed by the manufacturer.
 The American Academy of Pediatrics recommends children remain rear-facing as long as possible until the child reaches the top height and weight restrictions for their car seat.
 Most convertible seats have limits that will allow children to ride rear-facing for 2 years or more.
-Each seat is different and the restrictions should be closely adhered to, which is the answer to Quiz Question #2.
+Each seat is different, and the restrictions should be closely adhered to, which is the answer to Quiz Question #2.
 All car seats are not made the same.

 As children grow up, best practice recommendations show that they should remain in a child restraint (meaning a car seat system– like a convertible car seat or booster) up until they fit the car’s seat belt correctly.
 In some states, car-seat laws only require children up to eight years old to use a child restraint system of some kind; my son is 9 and still uses a booster because of the way our seat belts fit him.
 He is not happy about it, but I stand firm.